tahoma2d/tahoma2d_docs/source/drawing_animation_levels.rst

 Setting the Default Type of Level to Draw
 '''''''''''''''''''''''''''''''''''''''''
-It's possible to define the default level type that will be created when you draw inside OpenToonz.
+It's possible to define the default level type that will be created when you draw inside Tahoma.

 By default Toonz Vector and Toonz Raster levels are saved in the **+drawing** folder of the current project when the scene is saved, while Raster levels are saved in the **+extras** folder (see  :ref:`Project Default Folders <project_default_folders>`  ).